-A minimum CGPA of 1.5 must be obtained in each academic session in order to continue in future academic sessions in Good Standing.
+m CGPA of 1.5 must be obtained in each academic session in ontinue in future academic sessions In Good Standing.

-Students must complete the Breadth Requirements in order to ensure that, upon completion of the Honours degree, they have chosen courses across a broad range of subject areas.
-The Breadth Requirement categories are listed as part of course descriptions in the Academic Calendar.
+must complete the Breadth Requirements in order to at, upon completion of the Honours degree, they have ourses across a broad range of subject areas.
+The Breadth ent categories are listed as part of the course descriptions idemic calendar.